Arnasne/arnasne.github.io/README.md

-Free Code Camp project - Product Landing Page
+FreeCodeCamp project - Product Landing Page

 See this page live at: https://arnasne.github.io/FCC-Product-Landing-Page/